Andrija Kaluđerović: Olimpija Ljubljana

 In June 2018, Kaluđerović joined Slovenian champions Olimpija Ljubljana, signing a two-year deal.
 He, however, spent just two months at the club, failing to make his official debut.

 Delhi Dynamos

 In August 2018, Kaluđerović signed with Indian Super League club Delhi Dynamos.

 Inter Zaprešić

 In January 2019, Kaluđerović signed with Croatian club Inter Zaprešić.

-In an interview, Kaludjerovic said that "The quality of the players [in the Croatian league] is similar, but they have a stronger league.
-They are much more organized, the pitches are better, they respect the payments of players, they have equalized the status of domestic and foreign, there are no rigged matches, rigged refereeing, all matches are broadcast on television".
+OFK Beograd

+On 25 January 2024, Kaluđerović announced his retirement.

 International career

 In UEFA competitions, Kaluđerović was capped for Serbia and Montenegro at under-19 level and Serbia at under-21 level.
 He was subsequently selected to represent Serbia at the 2008 Summer Olympics, but failed to make any appearances.

 In April 2010, Kaluđerović made his full international debut for Serbia in a friendly match against Japan.
-He received his second call-up to the team for two friendlies against Mexico and Honduras in November 2011, appearing in both games.
+He received his second call-up to the team for two friendlies against Mexico and Honduras in November 2011, appearing in both games with the latter ending up as his final international.